mietek/halcyon-website/pages/shootout/index.md

 ### Methodology

 The raw results are available as a [CSV file](https://gist.github.com/mietek/c37e9fba6290a96a926e).
-To reproduce the results, [set up Halcyon](/guide/#quick-start), and perform a benchmark run by using the included test script.
+To reproduce the results, perform a benchmark by using the included test script.

 ```
 $ halcyon/test bench-shootout